How to change ports on AD Import Rules in order to address changes by Microsoft on disabling the use of LDAP connections

 Resolution

 An enhancement has been added to our process to address this change.
-It will be available with the ITMS 8.5 RU4 release.
+It was made available with the ITMS 8.5 RU4 release and later.

 Now AD Import rules can communicate with Active Directory using port 636 instead of only port 389.